for Humanitarian Entrants and New Arrivals

 We target refugees and humanitarian entrants who have been in Australia for less than five years and are dealing with priority issues of settlement, and we support our clients to enhance their knowledge and ability to access and navigate mainstream services and become independent.

-The Settlement Services Program is funded by Settlement Services International.
+The Settlement Engagement and Transition Support (SETS) project is funded through the NSW Settlement Partnership by the Department of Home Affairs.
 Eligible clients include Refugees, Humanitarian Entrants and newly arrived families in Blacktown and the outer western Sydney Statistical Districts (SSDs).

 We Can Help With

-We hold regular information sessions to help people with their settlement issues, including the Australian legal system, policing, family harmony, education and more.
+We hold regular information sessions to assist people with their settlement issues, including the Australian legal system, policing, family harmony, education and more.

 Multicultural Support Groups